WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 = 1.2.3 =
 * Feature - Functionality to display courses by category in eb_courses shortcode.
 * Feature - Functionality to display eb_courses shortcode output horizontally scrollable.
-* Feature - Functionality to display courses in single row using eb_courses shortcode.
+* Feature - Functionality to display courses in a single row using eb_courses shortcode.
 * Feature - SSO compatibility to login user on registration after clicking on enrolled course.

 = 1.2.2 =
 * Feature - New page for the admin to manage user enrollment.
-* Feature - New email template for the moodle account creation.
+* Feature - New email template for the Moodle account creation.
 * Feature - Functionality to disable email notifications.
 * Feature - Functionality to place the order for the free course to maintain the purchase history.
-* Tweak- Added the order and Buyer details in order page.
+* Tweak- Added the order and Buyer details on order page.
 * Tweak- User gets un-enroll from the course on the order status marked from completed to pending or failed.
 * Tweak- Updated the user order details on the user account page and added the order status column.
 * Fix - User not getting created on moodle when username contains the uppercase characters.